 Probiotics are important in maintaining our gut flora, but they can still cause issues just like any supplement and most issues with supplementation go unreported on the natural health blogosphere.
 Everyone writes about the pros of taking probiotics, but what are the cons?
 The cons of taking probiotics is the topic of this upcoming blog series.
+The following blog entry is going to tackle histamine and probiotics.

 - H1 – blood vessel dilation, smooth muscle contraction of the bronchi and GI tract, stimulation of vagus nerve, increases histamine and arachidonic acid release, decreased AV node conduction of the heart, helps form nitric oxide, improves eosinophil function.